Monday, April 15, 2024

 I’m not in favor of interpreting him as an individual, as some secondary Messiah like a Christianized Messiah Ben-Joseph or the Last Roman Emperor or The Mahdi.
 I don’t like The Great Man Theory of History, so my Historicism prefers to focus on Collectives and Systems.

-The word translated “conquering” and “conquer” is Nikao (in different forms) and it’s translated that way in The KJV only in this verse, everywhere else in the New Testament it appears it is some form of “Overcome”.
+The word translated “conquering” and “conquer” is Nikao (in different forms) and it’s translated that way in The KJV only in this verse, everywhere else in the New Testament including elsewhere in Revelation it appears it is some form of “Overcome” or "Overcomer".

 Each of the messages to the Seven Churches has near the end a promise to the Overcomer.
 However it is only Smyrna that Jesus promises to give a Crown (Philadelphia already has one).
 So I do think when simply reading through Revelation that Chapter 6 verse 2 is supposed to remind the reader of Chapter 2 verses 10-11.

 Smyrna in Revelation is most well known for being directly and explicitly associated with Martyrdom.
-As the birthplace of the Roman Imperial Cult the pressure to conform to Imperial worship was harshest.
+As the birthplace of the Roma Cult the pressure to conform to Imperial worship was the most pressing there.
 Persecution of Christians in the province of Asia began in the Reign of Hadrian during the Governorships of Granianus and Fundanus.
-So this message reflects that being reassurance to Christians having a very difficult time and promising a reward to those who die for their Faith.
-That theme shall recur in the history I shall discuss even though the current descendants of Smyrna are pretty safe.
+So this message reflects that, being reassurance to Christians having a very difficult time and promising a reward to those who die for their Faith.
+That theme shall recur in the history I shall discuss even though the contemporary descendants of Smyrna are currently pretty safe.

 Irenaeus has been falsely accused of supporting Infant Baptism, however it is only false beliefs about what happens Metaphysically at Baptism tied to Infant Baptism that makes what Ireneaus said in Against Heresies II.22.4 sound like it’s relevant to Baptism at all, it in fact is not.

-Vienne is a French City just a little south of Lyon, and as far as I can tell it’s the only other significant French city with even a claim that its Christian presence starts as early as the 2nd Century.
+Vienne is a French city just a little south of Lyon, and as far as I can tell it’s the only significant French city with even a claim that its Christian presence might predate even Lyon's.
 But its earliest Traditional Bishops are not as historically well attested as Pothinus and Irenaeus.
-My hunch is that it first emerged as a Daughter of Lyon.
+My hunch is that it first emerged as a Daughter Church of Lyon, or that both were together Sister products of the missionary work of Pothinus and Irenaeus.
+We know a Christian Community existed there in 177 closely associated with Lyon because of a letter preserved by Eusebius.
+Vienne was another center of the Imperial as home to the Temple of Augustus and Livia built by Claudius.

-Fabian who was Bishop of Rome from 238-250 AD sent missions to found Churches in other Parts of France, Paris, Aries, Narbone, Clermont, Limoges, Toulouse and Tours.
+Fabian who was Bishop of Rome from 236-250 AD sent missions to found Churches in other Parts of France resulting in the first Bishops of Paris, Arles, Narbone, Clermont, Limoges, Toulouse and Tours.
 Later the Churches of Reims and Soissons were founded by Sixtus and Sinicius sent by Sixtus II of Rome.
 The Gallican Church, the French Branch of the Roman Catholic Church, I believe descends clerically from these Churches.
-In time they made their own Bishops of Lyon and Vienne who would claim succession from the original Bishops of Lyon and Vienne but in my view the true Heirs of the Smyrnean of Lyon were Congregations that operated more underground.
+In time they consecrated their own Bishops of Lyon and Vienne who would claim succession from the original Bishops of Lyon and Vienne but in my view the true Heirs of the Smyrneans of Lyon were eventually Congregations that operated more underground.

 When this shift in the official list of Bishops of Lyon and Vienne happened is hard to tell for certain however.
-The Bishops of Lyron who would have been contemporary with the Council of Nicaea (Vocius, Maximus or Tetrad) did not attended that Council, it’s well known that only five Bishops from the West attended Nicaea and only one of those was from France, Nicasius of Die, himself the first known Bishop of Die.
+The Bishops of Lyon who would have been contemporary with the Council of Nicaea (Vocius, Maximus or Tetrad) did not attended that Council, it’s well known that only five Bishops from the West attended Nicaea and only one of those was from France, Nicasius of Die, himself the first known Bishop of Die.
 Likewise neither Justus or Alpinus seem to have attended the Second Ecumenical Council.
-Sicarius, Eucherius and Patiens aren’t documented as attending the Councils of Ephesus of Chalcedon either.
+Sicarius, Eucherius and Patiens aren’t documented as attending the Councils of Ephesus or Chalcedon either.
+Reticius of Autun didn't attend Nicaea either.

-Lyon was part of the Kingdom of the Burgundians when the Western Empire lost control of France.
-The Burgundians were Arians but like most other Gothic Arians were tolerant of the other Christians living in their kingdom so the original Christians of Lyon may have still thrived even under them.
+Lyon was part of the Kingdom of the Burgundians when the Western Roman Empire lost control of Gaul, as were Vienne, Autun, Vivarais, Dijon and Besançon.
+The Burgundians were Arians but like most other Gothic Arians were tolerant of the other Christians living in their kingdom so the original Christians of Lyon would have been left alone under them.
 Their Kingdom however was Conquered by the Merovingians by 534 AD.
+Clovis was Baptized by Remigius of Reims making him a clerical descendent of Sixtus.
 Lupus was the first Bishop of Lyon after that point and some consider him the first Bishop of Lyon to be an Archbishop.
 Nicetius was given the title of Patriarch by the Bishop of Rome, Priscus was appointed explicitly by a Merovingian King and Aetherius was a close associate of Pope Gregory I.

-I’m certain they played a role in the origins of various Anabaptist movements of the 16th Century and through them can be connected to the origins of the General Baptists of England (but not the Particular Baptists, they simply broke off from the Pedo-Baptist Puritans) and the German Baptists.
-And from them came The Diggers, The Quakers, The Seventh Day Baptists, The Free Will Baptists and The Universalist Denomination of the 19th and early 20th Centuries.
-And perhaps through them also the SDAs and Pentecostals and their offshoots.
+I’m certain they played a role in the origins of various Anabaptist movements of the 16th Century and through them can be connected to the origins of the General Baptists of England, (maybe also the Particular Baptists), the German Baptists (Schwarsenu Brethren) and the Swedish Baptists.
+And from them came The Diggers, The Quakers, and many other offshoots.

-An attempt to return Lyon to the Congregationalist principles of Polycarp was made by Antoine-Adrien Lamourette appointed Bishop of Lyon under The Civil Constitution of The Clergy during The French Revolution.
-He was beheaded on January 11th 1794, another Christian Martyred by the Hebertists.
+An attempt to return Lyon to something like the Congregationalist principles of Polycarp was made by Antoine-Adrien Lamourette of the Cercle social appointed Bishop of Lyon under The Civil Constitution of The Clergy during The French Revolution.
+He was Guillotined on January 11th 1794, another Christian Martyred by the Hebertists.